epirus-io/epirus.github.io/docs/sdk/cli.md

 - `./build/generated/source/epirus/main/java/<your-package>/generated/contracts`

 The compiled code for the generated smart contracts bindings is available at the below location.
-These are the artifacts that you use to deploy, transact and query your smart contracts.
+These are the artifacts used to deploy, transact and query your smart contracts.

 - `./build/classes/java/main/<your-package>/generated/contracts/`

 ## Generated OpenAPI project structure

+Similar to the Java/Kotlin projects.
+The Solidity files are located in the following `./src/main/solidity`.

+The generated OpenAPI code resides in `./build/generated/source/web3j/main`, and is structured as follows :

+- Java wrappers :  `java/<package name>/wrappers`
+- REST endpoints interfaces : `kotlin/<package name>/core`
+- REST endpoints implementations : `kotlin/<package name>/server`
+- SwaggerUI : `resources/static/swagger-ui`

-Currently OpenAPI projects are not intended to be modified once generated.
-I.e. they are only meant to be run by the user to deploy and interact directly with a smart contract.
+For the ERC777 OpenAPI generated API, it is not intended to be modified once generated.
+I.e. it is only meant to be run by the user to deploy and interact directly with the token.

-We expect to be releasing an Web3j-OpenAPI Gradle plugin shortly that will enable users to easily modify the generated services.

 ## Build commands